-This simple Hamachi Crudo appetizer dresses buttery yellowtail in a bright soy and yuzu dressing before it’s finished with serrano peppers and lemon zest.
+This simple Hamachi Crudo recipe dresses buttery yellowtail in a bright soy and yuzu dressing before it’s finished with serrano peppers and lemon zest.
 Similar to sashimi, this Japanese delicacy is sure to impress at dinner parties.

 Vibrant and rich flavors are put right on display in this Hamachi Crudo recipe.
 It’s a simple Japanese appetizer made from raw yellowtail fish, soy sauce, yuzu juice, and an array of colorful and spicy garnishes.
 Every bite is delicate, yet bursting with lively flavors!